wezhubb/CSC495/final_report.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp; From the above example, we can see that 'Zoloft' is caught by our algorithm, and matched to 'Zoloft' in the phonetic bank.
 The function then changes the original 'Zoloft' to '[sertraline/Zoloft]', which contains Zoloft's common name, and the corrected word is surrounded by a square bracket, thus, making it easy to identify.

-### Match misspelt word to standard medication bank combination of fuzz and phonetic
+### Match Misspelt Word to Standard Medication Bank using Combination of Fuzzy and Phonetic Algorithm
-&nbsp;&nbsp;&nbsp;&nbsp; We will now develop a function that uses a combination of fuzz and phonetic method to match words.
-For fuzz, we will be using the optimal threshold of 80.
+&nbsp;&nbsp;&nbsp;&nbsp; We will now develop a function that uses a combination of Fuzzy and phonetic method to match words.
+For Fuzzy, we will be using the optimal threshold of 80.

 ```
-# NOTICE: the function word_process() is developed in CSC494, that uses only fuzz to match word
+# NOTICE: the function word_process() is developed in CSC494, that uses only Fuzzy to match word

 def word_process_combine(misspelled: str, phonetic_bank: dict, psy_bank: list, gen_bank: list, threshold: int) -> str:
     # initalize tokens